 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 The BetaShares NASDAQ 100 ETF is an exchange traded fund listed on the Australian Securities Exchange (ASX).
+Its last market close was $29.4 – an increase of 0.14% over the previous week.
 All prices are listed in Australian Dollars.

 How to buy BetaShares NASDAQ 100 ETF units

 - Compare online brokers.
 To invest in exchange traded funds (ETFs) listed in Australia, you'll need to sign up to an ETF broker platform with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for the BetaShares NASDAQ 100 ETF.
 Find the ETF by name or ticker symbol: NDQ.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until the BetaShares NASDAQ 100 ETF reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price of $29.4, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.